operator-playground-io/Grafana-Operator-Playground-tile/tutorials/monitoring-using-prometheus-grafana.md

 mariadb-operator-f96ddc69f-d5vgr   1/1     Running   0          100s
 ```

-Note: In above output, STATUS as "Running" shows the pods are up and running.
+Note: In above output, we see the STATUS is "Running" which means that the pods are up and running.

-Step 2: Create below yaml definition of the Custom Resource to create MariaDB Server Instance and database called test-db along with user credentials:
+**Step 2: Create the below yaml definition of the Custom Resource to create MariaDB Server instance and a ` test-db` database along with user details.

 ```execute
 cat <<'EOF' > MariaDBserver.yaml